Carvu94/CI-PP2-Quiz/README.md

         - As a First Time Visitor, I want to easily understand the main purpose of the site and how can I take a part.
         - As a First Time Visitor, I want to be able to easily find the rules and understand what is game about
         - As a First Time Visitor, I want to test my knowledge in certain categories.
+        - As a First Time Visitor, I want to be able to see the progress of I am making.
         - As a First Time Visitor, I want quiz to be responsive no matter what device is played on.

     - Returning Visitor Goals